-Designated as a National Recreation Trail in 2007, this greenway type nature trail features a variety of rich wildlife habitats in the banks of Rio Grande River.
+Designated as a National Recreation Trail in 2007, this greenway-type nature trail features a variety of rich wildlife habitats on the banks of the Rio Grande River.
 You will surely enjoy this peaceful hike with wildlife observation and photography just a few miles from Alamosa!

 Now, Let’s begin.
-The trailhead is located at the Alamosa National Wildlife Refuge headquarters and visitor venter at El Rancho Lane off US Highway 160.
-The trail is very easy to follow with clearly marked waypoints so you really don’t have to worry of getting sidetracked.
+The trailhead is located at the Alamosa National Wildlife Refuge headquarters and visitor center at El Rancho Lane off US Highway 160.
+The trail is very easy to follow with clearly marked waypoints so you really don’t have to worry about getting sidetracked.

 National Recreation Trail Route